 Amount of Time Required

-The first thing you should know is that learning to Swing dance will take some time and dedication.
+The first thing you should know is that learning to do any kind of dance will take time and dedication.
 If you just take one dance class per week and never go social dancing, you’ll forget everything you learned pretty quickly.
+At minimum, I think you should go social dancing at least two times per week to retain what you learn.

 Which Dances to Learn